 Ainsley McLaren.
 Appointed 1 July 2015.
-Ms McLaren is currently the Acting Head of Business Strategy and Performance at Westpac NZ Limited and a Director of Hohepa Auckland Regional Board.
+Ms McLaren is a Director of Hohepa Auckland Regional Board.
 She has previously held various executive roles including Head of Investment Management at ASB Group Investments and Executive Director at First State Investments (NZ) Limited.